 How to Generate Wireshark Dissectors using TSN.1 Compiler

-Wireshark, formerly known as Ethereal, is the world's most popular network protocol analyzer.
+Wireshark is the world's most popular network protocol analyzer.
 One of the key strength of Wireshark is that users can extend Wireshark to analyze their own protocols by writing custom dissectors.
-However, writing custom dissectors can be a tedious and error-prone process.
+However, writing dissectors can be a daunting task.
 In this tutorial, we will show you a fast and easy way to develop Wireshark dissectors using the TSN.1 Compiler.
-We will give you step-by-step instrutions on how to develop a custom dissector on Linux.
-If this is the first time you are writing a Wireshark dissector, we suggest you to download the files used in this tutorial and follow the instructions exactly before you modify the example code for your protocol.
+We will give you step-by-step instructions on how to develop a custom dissector plugin.

 1. Download and Build the Wireshark Source Code